zohairhashmi/zohairhashmi.github.io/README.md

 **Data Analyst @ Afinti (_February 2020 - December 2021_)**
 - Proactively examined real-time data and conducted in-depth root cause analyses of production issues using SQL and monitoring tools, for strategic enhancements to the AI model.
+- Implemented hierarchical models, leveraging customer/agent attributes and historical interaction data at multiple levels, to aid Afiniti in improved pairing leading to caller satisfaction, agent productivity, and call center performance.
+- Developed statistical models leveraging the STAN framework to construct agent and caller profiles, intelligently pairing agents with callers, resulting in a maximum success rate.
 - Elevated operational performance through the implementation of Grafana dashboards.
-- Implemented hierarchical ML models, leveraging customer/agent attributes and historical interaction data at multiple levels, to aid Afiniti in improved pairing leading to caller satisfaction, agent productivity, and call center performance.
-- Developed statistical models leveraging the STAN framework to construct agent and caller profiles, intelligently pairing agents with callers, resulting in a maximum success rate.
 - Developed production support workflow processes for Afiniti’s product, Afinti Airo.

 ## Projects